-Explores the major concepts in tourism, what makes tourism possible, and how tourism can become an important factor in the economics of any nation, state, regional, or local area.
-Discusses fundamentals of the tourism system and the need for accurate research data.
-Promotes understanding and knowledge of the diverse elements that comprise the travel and tourism industry and the factors that influence growth and development.
-F
+Explores the major concepts in tourism, what makes tourism possible and how tourism can become an important factor in the economics of any nation, region, state or local area.
+Discusses the fundamentals of the tourism system and the key costs and benefits of a tourism economy.
+Promotes understanding and knowledge of the diverse elements that

-HTM105 Introduction to the Food Beverage Industry
+HTM105 Introduction to the Food and Beverage Industry

-An overview of the food service industry, its structure, organization, size, economic impact, regulatory industries and peripheral industries; managerial problems and practices; and trade journals and resources, with a broad review of the various food service segments.
+Covers the food service industry, its structure, organization, size, economic impact, regulatory industries and peripheral industries; managerial problems and practices; and trade journals and resources, with a broad review of the various food service segments.
 Discusses topics of current concern for the industry.
 Guest speakers representing various segments of the industry will provide an introduction to career opportunities and a view of real-world activities.
 W